Each year, the Guild organizes a BJCP Study Group to prepare potential judges for the BJCP exams. Here are the details:

 What is it?

-This is a very intense 11 week course designed to prepare participants for taking the Beer Judging Certification Program exam.
+This is a very intense 7 week course designed to prepare participants for taking the Beer Judging Certification Program exam.
 Students are active participants in the class.
 There will be homework, reading and research to do.
-Everyone picks either a technical topic or beer style.
+Everyone picks a beer style and prepares a 5 minute presentation on it.
 Each day we spend half the class on a topic and half the time on a beer style.
-So each class 2 students will “teach”.

 When is it?

-The class is usually in the Spring starting late February, typically on Sundays and will end in May.
+The class is usually in the Spring starting early March, typically on Sundays and will end in late April/early May.
 There are a couple of blackout days for Easter and Mother’s day.

 Where is the class held?